Quick Links

 Early Careers Teachers (ECTs)

-An ECT stands for Early Career Teacher — this is the term used in England to describe a newly qualified teacher in their first two years of teaching after gaining Qualified Teacher Status (QTS).
+Early Career Teacher is the term used in England to describe a newly qualified teacher in their first two years of teaching after gaining Qualified Teacher Status (QTS).

 All of our ECTs are allocated a Mentor, who is an experienced teacher: